OPENAIRINTERFACE/openairinterface5g/doc/E1-design.md

 # 2. Running the E1 Split

 The setup is assuming that all modules are running on the same machine.
-The user can refer to the [F1 design document](https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/develop/doc/F1-design.md) for the mutual configuration of DU and the E1 CUCP-CUUP split.
+The user can refer to the [F1 design document](./F1-design.md) for local deployment of the DU.

 ## 2.1 Configuration File